Updated December 2023

 - For the artsy person, a workshop to learn how to make your own eco-friendly products, an upcycling class, a pottery class…

 - In the digital world, there are many subscriptions for premium services that can make great gifts.
-Some examples are music and movie streaming services, digital book subscriptions like prime reading or audible or learning platforms like Skillshare.
+Some examples are music and movie streaming services, digital book subscriptions like kindle unlimited or Audible, or learning platforms like Skillshare.

 SUSTAINABILITY IS NOT ONLY ABOUT THE FINAL PRODUCT

-Like I mentioned above,being sustainable is not only about buying trendy eco friendly products, but supporting those businesses who include sustainable practices.
+As I mentioned above, being sustainable is not only about buying trendy eco friendly products, but supporting those businesses who include sustainable practices.
 Therefore, you can also contribute with the following sustainable gift ideas:

 - Locally owned shops.
 It boosts the local economy and helps small businesses survive.
 If you avoid shipping you will also be cutting off CO2 emissions.

 - Social enterprises or companies that give back to the community.
 What businesses, big or small, are trying to make a difference where you live?
 For example, the quilting centre in Ulaanbaatar hires women with mobility difficulties and they give them the chance to work from home with flexible hours while paying them a fair salary.